Amortized Bayesian Workflow: Integrating amortized inference into the Bayesian workflow

 \subsubsection{Step 2: Pareto-smoothed importance sampling}

-In this step, we use a Pareto-smoothed sampling importance sampling (PSIS) scheme \cite{vehtari2015psis} to improve the quality of the amortized posterior draws of datasets which have previously been rejected (see \autoref{fig:pull-figure}, second panel).
+In this step, we use Pareto-smoothed importance sampling (PSIS) \citep{vehtari2024psis} to both improve and assess the quality of the amortized posterior draws of datasets which have previously been rejected (see \autoref{fig:pull-figure}, second panel).
 Based on the amortized posterior draws from Step 1, PSIS computes importance weights $w_s^{\smash{(k)}} = p(y^{(k)}\given\hat{\theta}_s)\,p(\hat{\theta}_s) / q_{\phi}(\hat{\theta}_s\given y^{(k)})$ for each observed dataset \smash{$y^{(k)}$} (as in default importance sampling).
-Then, PSIS fits a generalized Pareto distribution, which in turn is used to smooth the tail of the weight distribution \citep{vehtari2015psis}.
-Finally, these smoothed importance weights are used for computing posterior expectations and for improving the posterior draws with the sampling importance resampling (SIR) scheme \cite{db1988using}.
-While the utility of standard importance sampling for improving neural posterior draws has previously been investigated \cite{dax2023neuralis}, we specifically use the PSIS algorithm, which is self-diagnosing (see \textbf{Diagnostics} below) and therefore better suited for a principled workflow.
-Further details of PSIS are provided in the appendix.
+Then, PSIS fits a generalized Pareto distribution to the largest importance weights, which in turn is used to smooth the tail of the weight distribution \citep{vehtari2024psis}.
+Finally, these smoothed importance weights are used for computing posterior expectations and for improving the posterior draws with the sampling importance resampling (SIR) scheme \citep{db1988using}.
+While the utility of standard importance sampling for improving neural posterior draws has previously been investigated \citep{dax2023neuralis}, we specifically use the PSIS algorithm, which is self-diagnosing (see \textbf{Diagnostics} below) and therefore better suited for a principled workflow.
+Further details of PSIS are provided in \autoref{app:sec:background}.

 \paragraph{Diagnostics.} We use the Pareto-$\hat{k}$ diagnostic to gauge the fidelity of the PSIS-refined posterior draws.
-According to established guidelines \cite{vehtari2015psis,yao2018diditwork}, Pareto-\smash{$\hat{k}\leq0.7$} indicates good results, whereas \smash{$\hat{k}>0.7$} implies that the draws should be rejected and the respective datasets proceed to Step~3.
+Pareto-$\hat{k}$ is the estimated shape parameter of the generalized Pareto distribution and quantifies the tail heaviness of the largest importance weights.
+According to \citet{vehtari2024psis}, for moderate sample size ($S > 2000$), Pareto-\smash{$\hat{k}\leq0.7$} indicates that PSIS estimates are reliable;\footnote{For small sample size ($ S < 2000$), the threshold of Pareto-$\hat{k}$ is $\min (1 - 1 / \log_{10}(S), 0.7)$.} when \smash{$\hat{k}>0.7$}, the minimum sample size for obtaining a reliable Monte Carlo estimate through (Pareto-smoothed) importance sampling rapidly grows infeasibly large in practice, implying that the amortized posterior is a poor proposal for importance sampling correction and the corresponding dataset should be routed to Step~3.
+This \smash{$\hat{k}$} threshold is consistent with the established practice of using PSIS to improve and assess the quality of posterior approximations obtained from variational inference \citep{yao2018diditwork,dhakaChallengesOpportunitiesHigh2021,zhang2022pathfinder}.